flywire/lo-p/docs/03-Examining.md

 Path settings store directory locations for parts of the Office installation, such as the whereabouts of the gallery and spellchecker files.
-A partial list of predefined paths is accessible from within LibreOffice, via the Tools menu: Tools > Options > LibreOffice > Paths.
+A partial list of predefined paths is accessible from within LibreOffice, via the Tools menu: Tools, Options, LibreOffice, Paths.
 But the best source of information is the developer's guide, in the "Path Organization" section of chapter 6, or at https://wiki.openoffice.org/wiki/Documentation/DevGuide/OfficeDev/Path_Organizat ion, which can be accessed using: